bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-08-24-stand-clear-of-the-closing-doors.md

 <li>There will be a safe space to use if you need to leave the auditorium.

-Please ask us if you need help
+<li>Please ask us if you need help
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ1NzAzODUxOSwxOTQxNjk4OTY1LDczMD
+eyJoaXN0b3J5IjpbOTMxMDkyMzM4LDE5NDE2OTg5NjUsNzMwOT
-k5ODExNl19
+k4MTE2XX0=
 -->